termux/termux-gui/Protocol.md

   - Parameters:
     - id: The View id of a TextView, Button or EditText.
     - aid: The id of the Activity the View is in.
+- setChecked: Sets a RadioButton, CheckBox, Switch or ToggleButton to checked or unchecked explicitly.
+This does not emit an Event.
+  - Parameters:
+    - id: The View id.
+    - aid: The id of the Activity the View is in.
+    - checked: Whether a RadioButton, CheckBox, Switch or ToggleButton should be checked.
 - setList: Set the list of a Spinner.
   - Parameters:
     - id: The View id of a TextView, Button or EditText.